 Priced at £1,599 – The Acoustasonic is aimed towards pro guitarists, wanting the versatility of two guitars for the price of one.
 Perfect for solo looping musicians, giving the ability to loop acoustic rhythm with electric lead and sounds great with pretty much any drum kit electronic drums.

 Our Rating: 4.9 out of 5

-Another guitar released from this year’s NAMM, the Taylor Grand Pacific series.
+Another guitar was released from NAMM, the Taylor Grand Pacific series.

-Available in three possible models at a varying price, the 717E builder’s edition has all of those extra features to make playing the guitar that extra bit more comfortable.
+Available in three possible models at varying prices, the 717E builder’s edition has all of those extra features to make playing the guitar that extra bit more comfortable.

 Priced at £2,949, this model is the most expensive of the series.
 Alternative models are available at cheaper prices, however, comfort features like the curved wing bridge are not included.